 - What is Full-Term Pregnancy?

-- What are the Different Pregnancy Terms?
+- What Are the Different Pregnancy Terms?

-- Why are 39 Weeks Considered Full-Term Pregnancy?
+- Why Is 39 Weeks Considered Full-term?

 - Baby’s Development at Full-Term Pregnancy